wuciawe/wuciawe.github.io/_drafts/2014-08-20-design-pattern-part-1.md

 #### Related Patterns

-[Abstract Factory](#abstract-factory) is similar to Builder in that it too may construct complex objects.
-The primary difference is that the
-Builder pattern focuses on constructing a complex object step by step.
+Abstract Factory is similar to Builder in that it too may construct complex objects.
+The primary difference is that the Builder pattern focuses on constructing a complex object step by step.
 Abstract Factory’s emphasis is on families of product objects( either simple or complex).
 Builder returns the product as a final step, but as far as the Abstract Factory pattern is concerned, the product gets returned immediately.

-A [Composite]({% post_url 2014-08-20-design-pattern-part-2 %}#composite) is what the builder often builds.
+A Composite is what the builder often builds.

 ### Prototype

-> A `prototype` is a template of any object before the actual object is constructed.
+> A prototype is a template of any object before the actual object is constructed.
 Prototype design pattern is used in
 > scenarios where application needs to create a number of instances of a class, which has almost same state or differs
 > very little.

 #### Intent

 Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.

+#### Applicability

+Use the Prototype pattern when a system should be independent of how its products are created, composed, and represented; and

+-   when the classes to instantiate are specified at run-time, for example, by dynamic loading; or
+-   to avoid building a class hierarchy of factories that parallels the class hierarchy of products; or
+-   when instances of a class can have on of only a few different combinations of state.
+It may be more convenient to install a corresponding number of prototypes and clone them rather than instantiating the class manually, each time with the appropriate state.

 #### Examples